volcoma/audiopp/README.md

     // Try to load the sound data
     std::string err;
     audio::sound_data data;
-    std::string sample = "some_sample.wav"; // .ogg is supported as well
+    std::string sample = "some_sample.wav"; // .ogg/.mp3 is supported as well

     if(!audio::load_from_file(sample, data, err))
     {